Facts about varicose veins

 Varicose Veins Can Cause Other Complications

-Another much more serious issue that can arise is blood clots in the legs.
-If these blood clots are released, they can travel through the bloodstream and lodge in places like the lungs, potentially creating an acute and life-threatening situation.
-However, this is very unusual, and most dangerous blood clots come from veins located deeper within the body.
+Another issue that can arise is blood clots in the varicose veins, called thrombophlebitis.
+This can cause quite painful symptoms.
+In some cases, these blood clots extend to the more important deeper veins, and can travel through the bloodstream and lodge in places like the lungs, potentially creating an acute and life-threatening situation.
+Fortunately, this is unusual, but is a recognised risk of varicose veins.

 Diagnosis: When Should You See a Doctor About Varicose Veins?